-Ireland’s watering holes are friendly, open spaces where the community gathers not just to drink, but to socialize and share with their neighbors.
+Ireland’s watering holes are friendly, open spaces where the community gathers not just to drink, but to socialise and share with their neighbours.
 Learn more about Irish pub etiquette, or if you’ve worked up an appetite, you might want to tuck in to read more about traditional Irish soda bread, aka brown bread.

 Try Our Award-Winning App

 Surround yourself with Irish whenever, wherever with the Rosetta Stone app.

 Download a unit and knock it out on the train or a flight.
 Select a 5-10 minute lesson and sneak it in while you wait in line or for your ride to show up.
 And explore dynamic features, like Seek and Speak, where you can point at an object in the real world and get a translation.